rockysx27/airline-tycoon-hd-patcher/README.md

 V6 DATA FOR: ENGLISH, GERMAN, POLISH, RUSSIAN, PORTUGUESE, SPANISH, FRENCH

+V6 DATA will break the game if patch is below v2.0.0. v.2.0.0 only works on Polish version currently.

 A patcher for *Airline Tycoon Deluxe* that upgrades the game engine to HD and installs additional localization support.

 ![image](https://github.com/user-attachments/assets/038a4a1c-993f-411b-bb08-ca3390542596)